 JackDB runs on Amazon Web Services (AWS), a cloud computing platform.
 AWS stores data over several large-scale data centers and builds their services in accordance with security best practices.

-More information on AWS's security can be found here.
+More information on AWS Cloud Security can be found here.

 JackDB uses SSL/TLS for all data transfer between your browser and our servers.
 We default to using strong cipher suites and enable Perfect Forward Secrecy (PFS) when it is supported by your browser.